peteratdennis/event-bridge-example/README.md

 Build the dependencies: `yarn`

 First deploy the infrastructure (the custom event bus).
-- export a name for the service: `export EVENTBRIDGE_EXAMPLE_SERVICE=my-eventbridge-infrastructure`
+- export a name for the service: `export EVENTBRIDGE_EXAMPLE_INFRA_SERVICE=my-eventbridge-infrastructure`

 Then the functions that use the bridge can be deployed.
 - export a name for the service: `export EVENTBRIDGE_EXAMPLE_SERVICE=my-eventbridge`